hat-open/hat-monitor/docs/monitor.rst

 after their establishment - this behavior will indicate to connecting Monitor Server that its superior is not currently master.

-Messages used in master slave communications are:
+Messages used in master slave communications are defined in `HatMonitor` SBS module (see `Chatter messages`_).
+These messages are:

     +--------------------+----------------------+-----------+
     |                    | Conversation         |           |